Tiger Safari in India

 The best places to see the tiger in the wild are Kanha, Bandhavgarh and Pench National Park in Madhya Pradesh in India.
-Ranthambhore and Corbett are also good bet.
-But since I am visiting the former three on regular basis I know for sure that sighting tigers in the wild is most successful here.
+Ranthambore and Corbett are also good bet.
+But since I am visiting the former three on regular basis I know for sure that sighting tigers in the wild is most successful here in these parks.

 The top wildlife resorts and hotels in reserves arrange safaris themselves for the comfort of the visitors.
 They provide luxury stay as well as budget accommodation. .

-One must book the tour in advance and through a proper channel.
-There are agents who specialize in tiger tours.
+One must book the tours in advance and through a proper channel.
+There are agents who specialise in tiger tours.
 Many safari agents are online operators through their website.
 They provide the best packages offered by the resorts at Kanha and other tiger reserves.

 Best wildlife tour packages in India offer tiger safaris to top National Parks.
 Many tour packages include sightseeing as well as wildlife watching in one itinerary.
 There are many tour companies in India, one can search for their websites on the Internet.

-One must be careful while traveling to tiger reserves since they are situated in remote areas.
-Hence credit cards, travelers cheque may not be acceptable there so carry cash.
+One must be careful while travelling to tiger reserves since they are situated in remote areas.
+Hence credit cards, travellers cheque may not be acceptable there so carry cash.
 Carry medicines required by you and beverages that you like.

 Be equipped with binoculars, spotting scopes and books on birds and mammals.
 Read books on nature to enjoy the place.
 Get hold of a good naturalist if possible.